Gordon Southern1

 #3685, b.
 November 1867, d. about 1901

-Last Edited=6 Jul 2007
+Last Edited=6 Nov 2016

 - Appears on charts:

-- Chart 1: My direct family - Edward Greathead
+- Chart 1 My Direct Family - Edward Greathead

 William was a coal miner in the colliery.4,3,1 In the census of 5 April 1891 in Street, Ferryhill, Sedgefield, Durham, England, she was listed as the wife of William Henry Greathead.5 Isabella and her children Florence, Thompson and Sarah left Liverpool on 6 December 1893 on board SS Ohio bound for Philadelphia, USA with 126 passengers.
 The Master was W J Broggs.
 William her husband and father to the children had travelled out earlier on the same ship earlier in the year.6 Isabella took her children Thomason, Sarah and Mary on the ship Ohio.
 The ship sailed from Liverpool arriving at Philadelphia, Pennsylvania on 20 December 1893.
-They went to see their father William who had travelled out in June earlier that year.7 In the census of 1 June 1900 in Browns Creek, McDowell County, West Virginia, USA, she was listed as the wife of William Henry Greathead.8 She died about 1901 in Hamilton County, Ohio, USA.3
+They went to join their father William who had travelled out in June earlier that year.7 In the census of 1 June 1900 in Browns Creek, McDowell County, West Virginia, USA, she was listed as the wife of William Henry Greathead.8 Isabella died about 1901 in Hamilton County, Ohio, USA.3

 Children of Isabella Atkinson and William Henry Greathead

 - Thomason Greathead+ b.
 29 Mar 1889, d.
-Sep 1967
+3 Sep 1967

 - Sarah Jane Greathead9 b.
 1891